Pointing To Blatant Biases Of Freelance Journalist Kirsten Han: ‘How Singapore Abuses

 iii) Regarding the clampdown on TRS (The Real Singapore) — the online fake news purveyor — its debarment was justified for the obvious reason of its pretending to be what it was not.
 The husband-and-wife duo were charged under the Sedition Act (the more serious section of the penal code than the ‘harmony law’ under which Amos was charged) and were sentenced to 8 and 10 months respectively.
 (Incidentally, I would have no issue with the trial Judge sentencing the 3-month pregnant wife to home incarceration were that the case).

-iv) The final 2 examples you cited for the premise in your write-up that Singapore gov. abuses its ‘hate speech’ law, pertain to homophobic statements made by Prof K Aljunied and Mr. Bryan Lim Sian Yang.
-The former received a severe warning from the authority for equating homosexuality to ‘diseases’ and his urging that ‘these cancers be stopped in their tracks’.
-The latter was fined $2500 for thundering threat online to ‘open fire’ on the gay community.
+iv) The final two examples you cited for the premise in your write-up that Singapore gov. abuses its ‘hate speech’ law, pertain to homophobic statements made by Prof K Aljunied and Mr. Bryan Lim Sian Yang.
+The former received a severe warning from the authority for equating homosexuality to ‘diseases’ and for his mouthing off that ‘these cancers be stopped in their tracks’; the latter was fined $2500 for thundering online threat to ‘open fire’ on the gay community.
 Again, I’m puzzled by your vagueness of implication here: are you suggesting that they should be punished with jail sentences à la Amos for their one-off utterances?
 Amos was given every opportunity time and again to retract which he refused; Amos was bent on making an Internet career for himself predicated on insulting and profaning the religion of some 1.6 billion faithful who regard their religious icons more seriously than the others; Amos in all likelihood would be dead by now if the authorities were to blithely turn a blind eye and leave him to his own devices.